xcart/xc5-manual/en/webinars_and_video_tutorials/index.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-10-31 14:32 +0400'
 identifier: ref_STELArig
-updated_at: 2015-11-16 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Webinars and video tutorials'
+title: Webinars and video tutorials
 categories:
   - home
 order: 200
 icon: youtube play
 description: Live video from our developers and associates
+published: true
 ---

 In this section you will find webinars and video tutorials for X-Cart 5.